AdrSkapars/uom_policy_dataset/Change of Circumstances Policy for Postgraduate Research Students Policy (Oct 2022).md

 # 5.2 Interrupting due to sickness

-For periods of sickness of more than four weeks duration, the student may request to formally interrupt their studies or consider a change from full time to part-time status (if appropriate to the program).
+For periods of sickness of more than four weeks duration, the student may request to formally interrupt their studies or consider a change from full time to part-time status (if appropriate to the programme).
 Further information can be found in the Interruptions Procedure for Postgraduate Research Students document.

 # 6. UNAUTHORISED ABSENCE AND SHORT-TERM ABSENCE

 Students are not permitted to be absent without prior consent.
-Students must always report any absence to their supervisor, another member of their supervisory team, or appropriate School or Faculty Graduate Office.
+Students must always report any absence to their supervisor, other member of their supervisory team, or appropriate School or Faculty Graduate Office.
 The supervisor and other members of the supervisory team must report student absence to the appropriate School or Faculty Graduate Office.

 # 7. OFFICIAL LEAVE OF ABSENCE